 - Getting the nursing home resident to agree to unsound financial decisions.

-The best way to protect your loved one from nursing home financial exploitation is to be ever vigilant.
+The way to protect your loved one from nursing home financial exploitation is to be ever vigilant.
 Review all financial transactions carefully.
 Obtain and keep for your records list of all charges and services received.

 Make a List of All Personal Items and Valuables